-PTS International Observers have the opportunity to observe the different components of trauma and emergency systems at VCU Trauma Center, including VCU Department of Surgery, Division of Acute Care Surgical Services, Richmond Ambulance Authority, and the VCU Center for Trauma and Critical Care Education, and more.
+The ITSDP International Observership Program (IOP) allows program participants to observe different components of trauma and emergency systems at VCU Department of Surgery, Division of Acute Care Surgical Services, Richmond Ambulance Authority, and the VCU Center for Trauma and Critical Care Education.

 This program is strictly observational.
-A participant shall in no way be permitted to actively participate in patient care or direct contact, examination, research or other work during his/her observership.
+A participant shall in no way be permitted to participate in patient care or direct contact actively, examination, research, or other work during his/her observership.